luthersystems/sandbox-template/README.md

 section, this will require running `make up` to create a network and `make integration` to actually run the tests.

+> `make mem-up` is a faster alternative suitable for development.

 ```bash
 make up
 make integration